felbinger/netbox_cybex/README.md

     - need to be easily manageable using importable data, otherwise gui needs to be used, which sucks... (same with pfSense)
 - Test API (Make sure it's working as expected)
 - Create ansible module `cybex.netbox.netbox_credential` to add creds to existing virtual machine
-- Add GitHub Action Workflow for pip publish (on release)
 - Package for nix